Taking Inspiration and Making it Your Own: How to Write Your Own Story

 Closing my eyes, I thought back to reoccurring instances in my life.
 Why you ask?
 Well, there's one simple answer.
 If you've read a children's book before you would notice most of them repeat sentences or ideas throughout the story.
 So what better way to relate to a children's book then to find something that repeats over and over in your own life.

-With eyes closed in deep thought I burst into a full on laugh attack(if you know me this isn't hard to do) once the flashbacks crossed my mind.
-A certain theme has unfortunately weaved it's way in and out of my life over the years.
+With eyes closed deep in thought I burst into a full on laugh attack(if you know me this isn't hard to do) once certain flashbacks from my past crossed my mind.
+A certain theme had unfortunately weaved it's way in and out of my life over the years at that point.

 From that moment, I knew exactly what to write.
 I giggled the entire time as my pen hit the paper.